 Descriptions of the options are available in another topic.
+Note: To ensure that NetBackup activates the policy, you must specify the --residence residence option.

-See "MSDP drcontrol options" on page 196.
+See "MSDP drcontrol options" on page 220.

 The utility creates a log file and displays its path in the command output.